zwang695/alexa-skills-list/README.md

 *Alexa, ask Iris to holler at John*

-Say the command, “Alexa, ask Iris to holler at [name of recipient]” and Iris will send a pre-composed e-mail, asking the recipient to holler back.
+Say the command, ?Alexa, ask Iris to holler at [name of recipient]? and Iris will send a pre-composed e-mail, asking the recipient to holler back.

 ***